Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings without -curves in the conductor

+Building on the results obtained in this section, we prove this theorem in many cases: the remaining ones will be dealt with in the next section.
+We introduce the following terminology:

-\begin{definition}[$4A_1$-curve] Let $(S,D)$ be a log canonical reduced surface pair: we say that an irreducible component $C$ of $D$ is a $4A_1$-curve of the pair $(S,D)$ if $C \simeq \mathbb{P}^1$ and that $S$ has four $A_1$-singularities along $C$. \end{definition}
+\begin{definition}[$4A_1$-curve] Let $(S,D)$ be a log canonical surface pair with reduced boundary: we say that an irreducible component $C$ of $D$ is a $4A_1$-curve of the pair $(S,D)$ if $C \simeq \mathbb{P}^1$ and that $S$ has four $A_1$-singularities along $C$. \end{definition}

+\begin{lemma} Suppose that $(S,D)$ has a $4A_1$-curve.
+Then $(S,D)$ is not of Enriques--type and $K_S+D$ is not linearly trivial. \end{lemma} \begin{proof} If $(S,D)$ is of Enriques--type then it has canonical singularities by \autoref{lemma:BLE_is_canonical} and its discrepancies are non-negative; if $K_S+D\sim 0$ then the discrepancies of $(S,D)$ are integers.
+Blowing-up an $A_1$-singularity along a $4A_1$-curve produces an exceptional divisor with discrepancy $-1/2$ over $(S,D)$---see \autoref{section:local_analysis} below---, so the statement follows. \end{proof}